Life is busy, but backups need to occur, when is the best time to backup?

 Here’s some thoughts:

 - Watch out for software that stores data locally on the desktop or laptop.
 This could be email systems which, depending on whether you use Exchange or not, tend to store their data locally.
-Quickbooks also by default will want to store financial data on the local drive.
+Quickbooks and other financial programs also by default will want to store financial data on the local drive.

 If you can’t schedule a backup for overnight for a laptop, then take a step back and be creative based on the work activity schedule of the person using it.